Retinoblastoma: Symptoms, Diagnosis And Treatment

 Enucleation

 Remove the eye with the help of surgery, if only one eye is affected.
-The affected eyes are spared in future when it possible.
+The affected eyes are spared in the future when it is possible.

 Chemotherapy

-Chemotherapy may involve different types of drugs to destroy cell of cancer.
-Chemotherapy can be administered intravenously or in children it may be injected around the eye.
+Chemotherapy may involve different types of drugs to destroy cells of cancer.
+It can administered intravenously or in children it may be injected around the eye.

 Laser Therapy